neyralab/client-gateway/README.md

 6. key - a key got from getEncryptedFileKey function and used for file decryption or null is file is unencrypted
 7. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 8. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
+9. keypair - required for encrypted files only; RSA publicKey & privateKey; use getUserRSAKeys to get keypair;

 ### Upload unencrypted file
 ```javascript